Skip to main content

 Generate Test Template

-Test templates provide you with all the boilerplate code that typically needs to be typed manually.
-Leaving you in charge to define the actual values for testing.
+Symflower's test templates provide you with all the boilerplate code that you would otherwise type manually.
+The plugin generates the necessary imports, annotations, object initializations, function calls, asserts, and more at once, leaving you in charge of defining the actual values for testing.

 When using Symflower for the following method: